JoePotterDWP/No2_Pollution/README.md

 # No2_Pollution
-Repository for Protype App Work
+Repository for Prototype App Work

+//Hi Guys, Just setting up a reposistory for the Prototpe app.//

+-I am running via GitHub Desktop and Atom editor
+-Code base is Java
+-Platform is Android Studio.